baibhavtripathi/Python/Projects/Guessing Game/README.md

 Let's use while loops to create a guessing game.
 >The Challenge:

--[]Write a program that picks a random integer from 1 to 100, and has players guess the number.
+-[x]Write a program that picks a random integer from 1 to 100, and has players guess the number.
 The rules are:

--[]If a player's guess is less than 1 or greater than 100, say "OUT OF BOUNDS"
+-[x]If a player's guess is less than 1 or greater than 100, say "OUT OF BOUNDS"

--[]On a player's first turn, if their guess is
+-[x]On a player's first turn, if their guess is

--[]within 10 of the number, return "NEAR!"
+-[x]within 10 of the number, return "NEAR!"

--[]further than 10 away from the number, return "FAR!"
+-[x]further than 10 away from the number, return "FAR!"

--[]On all subsequent turns, if a guess is
+-[x]On all subsequent turns, if a guess is

--[]closer to the number than the previous guess return "NEARER!"
+-[x]closer to the number than the previous guess return "NEARER!"

--[]farther from the number than the previous guess, return "FARTHER!"
+-[x]farther from the number than the previous guess, return "FARTHER!"

--[]When the player's guess equals the number, tell them they've guessed correctly and how many guesses it took!
+-[x]When the player's guess equals the number, tell them they've guessed correctly and how many guesses it took!